zalando/zalando-howto-open-source/README.md

 Zalando SE.

-**How do you choose the correct license?**

-*LICENSE document*
+**LICENSE document**

 Every project needs a ‘LICENSE’ file at the root of the repository that contains the copy of the selected license (see above).
 [Here is an example](https://opensource.org/licenses/MIT) for MIT.

-*README note*
+**README note**

 Every README{.md,.rst} file must state the following at the end:

 >The MIT License (MIT)
 >Copyright © [yyyy] Zalando SE, https://tech.zalando.com

 >Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 >The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 >THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+>

 Replace the [yyyy] field with the year that you created the project, and do not update it.
 Do not provide multiple years.

+**Still unsure about what to do?**

+If in doubt, ask your delivery lead.

+**Equally simple guideline for delivery leads**:

+If you’re in doubt, ask your department head.
+Management can work with Legal to determine Intellectual Property concerns.

-*Repository of meta information*
+**Repository of meta information**

 Many package managers include a feature to make the applied license machine readable.
 Use these!
 An example for [Maven](https://maven.apache.org/pom.html#Licenses):